Skip to main content

 3. Run the installer (.exe file)

-• Add "Open with Code" action to Windows Explorer file context menu
+• ✅ Add "Open with Code" to file context menu

-• Add "Open with Code" action to Windows Explorer directory context menu
+• ✅ Add "Open with Code" to folder context menu

 powershell